ftvkyo/ftvkyo.github.io/content/about.md

 {{< socials "about" >}}

-I am a Software Engineer with a diverse skill set and a passion for innovation.
+I am a Software Engineer with a broad set of interests that include:
-My technical interests include software architecture, UI/UX design, game development and embedded systems, among other things.
-My journey in software development is shaped by a relentless pursuit of knowledge and a drive to push the boundaries of what's possible.

-My curiosity extends beyond conventional boundaries, as I delve into the intricacies of low-level programming with languages like Rust and C++, while also exploring the nuances of high-level languages like TypeScript and Python.
+- High-Performance Computing
+- Embedded Development
+- Programming Language Development
+- UI/UX Design
+- Game Development
+- Software Architecture
+- Project Management

-Through personal projects and professional endeavours, I continually seek to refine my skills in problem-solving, collaboration and organisation.
+I have a passion for learning and trying new things as a way to refine my skills in collaboration, organisation and solving real-world problems.

 ## Work experience